wurstscript/wurstscript.github.io/_doc/blog/bestofthewurst2.md

 Next month we'll return to a more hardcore example, demonstrating `@compiletime function`s + expressions, and their uses.

 We look forward to your comments!
-As usual, we chat all things wurst at the [#inwc.de-maps](https://kiwiirc.com/client/irc.quakenet.org/#inwc.de-maps) IRC channel.
+As usual, we chat all things wurst at the [Discord](https://discord.gg/mSHZpWcadz).